 Low levels of oestrogen can increase the risk of stroke and cause high cholesterol, so your doctor might recommend this treatment to you for that too.
 However, not everyone is suitable for it.

 If a person’s blood pressure is not normal, they cannot undergo HRT as it can increase the risk of breast cancer.
 Moreover, it is not suitable for those who have a history of cancer or blood clots.
-Women who are pregnant can also not have hormone replacement therapy.
+Women who are pregnant can also not have HRT.
 If a person has liver disease, they, too, cannot have this therapy.

 HRT for Transgenders